agreif/pinspot/README.md

 ### What I wanted to avoid

-I always wanted a simple configuration management too for my unix/linux boxes that ...
+I always wanted a simple configuration management tool for my unix/linux boxes that ...

 * needs no dependencies like ruby, python

 * needs no bloated DSL or XML configuration files

-* needs no open ports for master/agent stuff
+* needs no open ports for master/agent communication

-### What I only need
+### What I only needed

-Back to the roots, all I want to use to configure my systems is:
+Back to the roots ... all I want is:

 * SSH

 * shell scripts

 * push-based configuration

+* sudo-able on the remote side

+### Why the funny name?

+Why not?
+Sounds funny and caught me at the first thaught :)

 ### Folder structure